aramis-lab/clinicadl/docs/Train/Patch.md

 The objective of this unique CNN is to learn to predict labels associated to images.
 The set of images used corresponds to all the possible patch locations in MR volumes.

-The output of the CNN is a vector of size equals to the number of classes in this dataset.
+The output of the CNN is a vector of size equal to the number of classes in this dataset.
 This vector can be preprocessed by the [softmax function](https://pytorch.org/docs/master/generated/torch.nn.Softmax.html) to produce a probability for each class.
 During training, the CNN is optimized according to the cross-entropy loss, which becomes null for a subset of images if the CNN outputs 100% probability for the true class of each image of the subset.